Aliases for PLAUR Gene

 This gene encodes the receptor for urokinase plasminogen activator and, given its role in localizing and promoting plasmin formation, likely influences many normal and pathological processes related to cell-surface plasminogen activation and localized degradation of the extracellular matrix.
 It binds both the proprotein and mature forms of urokinase plasminogen activator and permits the activation of the receptor-bound pro-enzyme by plasmin.
 The protein lacks transmembrane or cytoplasmic domains and may be anchored to the plasma membrane by a glycosyl-phosphatidylinositol (GPI) moiety following cleavage of the nascent polypeptide near its carboxy-terminus.
 However, a soluble protein is also produced in some cell types.
 Alternative splicing results in multiple transcript variants encoding different isoforms.
 The proprotein experiences several post-translational cleavage reactions that have not yet been fully defined. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PLAUR Gene

 PLAUR (Plasminogen Activator, Urokinase Receptor) is a Protein Coding gene.
-Diseases associated with PLAUR include paranasal sinus disease and malaria.
-Among its related pathways are Proteoglycans in cancer and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include enzyme binding and urokinase plasminogen activator receptor activity.
+Diseases associated with PLAUR include Ureter, Cancer Of and Paroxysmal Nocturnal Hemoglobinuria.
+Among its related pathways are Proteoglycans in cancer and Cell adhesion_ECM remodeling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
+An important paralog of this gene is LYPD3.